 A lot of people get married knowing that their in-laws are going to be difficult.
 Well, that’s not always true.
-Sometimes, our own insecurities or mindset make us think things that really isn’t the case.
-Like on your first anniversary, if you MIL tells you about setting a savings account for your future grandkids, it does not necessarily mean she thinks you are ill-equipped to deal with your children financially.
+Sometimes, our own insecurities or mindset make us see things that aren’t really true.
+Like on your first anniversary, if your MIL tells you about setting a savings account for your future grandkids, it does not necessarily mean she thinks you are ill-equipped to deal with your children financially.

 It only means she is trying to help, just in case something goes wrong.
-It’s harmful to the marriage if you keep finding inner meanings in everything your in-laws say just because you had a preconceived notion of a behemoth overbearing mother-in-law.
+It’s harmful to the marriage if you keep finding ulterior motives and meanings in everything your in-laws say just because you had a preconceived notion of a behemoth overbearing mother-in-law.

 3. Don’t be competitive